FRex/unicode-analyze-page/README.md

 # Other

-Other tools to deal with Unicode strings, analyze them, convert them, etc.:
+Other tools to deal with Unicode strings, analyze them, convert them, etc. (some of these descriptions might be outdated since I've checked them once in the past, check yourself if you want to be doubly sure):

 1. [https://www.fontspace.com/unicode/analyzer](https://www.fontspace.com/unicode/analyzer) - updates
 in real time, but the first time character appears it takes a split second to load its info.
 It also